Welcome 'Ubunuts' everywhere!

 system.
 The how-to instructions on the site are excellent too.

-- With your freshly baked install CD in the drive, restart your
+- With your freshly baked install DVD in the drive, restart your

-computer, hold down Esc (or F4, F9 or F12 - check the bottom of your
+computer, hold down Esc (or F4, F9 or F12 depending on your make of PC - check the bottom of your

 splash screen during boot up) to access the boot menu, and pick "boot